 3 Different approaches to test GCP Cloud Infrastructure

 GCP Testing is not just about testing web applications but also validating that you have implemented suitable security measures on your cloud applications.
-Let’s understand three different ways to test GCP security.
+Let’s understand three different ways to test Google Cloud Platform security.

 1. Black Box Testing

 A black box pentest is a security assessment in which the tester has no prior knowledge of your systems.
 The black box testing follows the same principles of a black box flight test, where the tester has no previous knowledge of the aircraft being tested.

 A black box test can be conducted with a third party, an internal stakeholder, or a combination of both.
 Black box testing is used to test security controls and evaluate the cloud environment’s overall security posture.

 2. Gray Box Testing

 The gray box pentesting is a method of testing that consists of black-box testing and white box testing.
 In this testing, some information is provided to the testers who are performing this.
 The testers will explore the application from the perspective of an external attacker.